pokercode88/texas-holdem-poker/README.md

 Functions include complete friend game function, individual table, club, alliance, eight Texas Hold'em games such as SNG, AOF, MTT, classic Texas, Texas Cowboy, Omaha, Big Pineapple, voice chat, video playing, full anti-cheating system, all are complete projects;

-You can download it from Google Store or Apple Store to experience the functions

 Source code includes